joshwaaaah/jh-eleventy-personal-site/src/posts/accessible-accordion.md

 </div>
 ```

-One of the fundamental things to note here -- and it may sound obvious -- is that we are using `<button>`.
+One of the fundamental things to note here -- and it may sound obvious -- is that we are using a `<button>`.
 A `<button>` brings with it a few characteristics that other tags may not, for example:

 - It will have a default 'role' of button.
 - It will be focusable by default, and so is accessible to keyboard users.